KxSystems/docs/docs/ref/dotq.md

 `aa`a`a1                / previous version returned `aa`1`1
 ```

-Since 4.1t 2022.11.01,4.0 2022.10.26 applies the same rule when provided name begins with an underscore as it does when it begins
+Since 4.1t 2022.11.01,4.0 2022.10.26, the same rule is applied when the provided name begins with an underscore as it does when it begins
 with a numerical character.
-Previously could produce an invalid column name.
+Previously, it could produce an invalid column name.

 ```q
 q).Q.id`$"_"